 x Graptoveria 'Jujube', x Graptoveria 'Pinkle Ruby', x Graptoveria 'Pink Ruby'

 ×Graptoveria 'Bashful', in Korea known as ×Graptoveria 'Pinkle Ruby', is a sun-loving succulent with stemless, clump-forming rosettes of fleshy mint green leaves.
 The rosettes grow up to 3 inches (7.5 cm) in diameter, of thick, chubby and minty green leaves.
 It turns a bright, translucent pink from direct sunlight and cool temperatures.
 If grown in the shade, it will lose that coloration and fade to its original green.
-It sports pink flowers on long arching stems.
+The flowers are pink and appear on long arching stems.